Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Introduction

 \section{Introduction}

 As AI systems become more powerful and more prevalent, there is an increasing need to explain and control the inner mechanisms governing their behavior.
 To address this challenge, some researchers aim to fully understand AI systems, either by reverse engineering the operations of conventionally trained models \citep{olah2020zoom, olsson2022context} or with inherently interpretable architectures \citep{pmlr-v119-koh20a, hewitt2023backpack, Xin2022ExploringTW}.
 This is not necessary.
-If we could understand or control the mechanisms underlying a neural network's computation with respect to a limited set of safety-critical properties, such as hazardous information or the capacity for deception, that might be sufficient to make significant safety guarantees.
+If we could control the mechanisms underlying a neural network's computation with respect to a limited set of safety-critical properties, such as hazardous information or the capacity for deception, that might be sufficient to make significant safety guarantees.
+Since manual specification of network internals is likely infeasible, there is a need for \emph{mechanistic supervision}: the use of data to exert targeted influence over neural network internals.

-To achieve targeted control over neural network internals, we propose gradient routing, a training method for localizing capabilities to chosen subregions of a neural network.
-Gradient routing is a modification of backpropagation that uses data-dependent, weighted masks to control which network subregions are updated by which data points.
-By appropriately specifying these masks, a user can configure which parts of the network (parameters, activations, or modules) are updated by which data points (e.g. specific tokens, documents, or based on data labels).
-The resulting network is similar to a conventionally trained network, but with some additional internal structure.